merlinkv/ZX_Multiface_3_Enhanced/README.md

 # ZX_Multiface_3_Clone

+# December 2, 2020

-An enhanced and updated version of the Romantic Robot Multiface 3 for ZX Spectrum +3 computers.
+Started in April 2020, I finally got the expected results and created a fully operational and enhanced clone of the Romantic Robot Multiface 3 for ZX Spectrum +3 computers.

 The following project is a modified and improved version of the Multiface 3 interface originally designed by Romantic Robot UK LTD.
 The Spanish company Hard Micro made, back in 1988, a clone of the Multiface 3.
 Since then there have been no more recreations that I know of.